Hestalon/hefty/README.md

 * shaped
 * tier

-## Folder: styles/themes
+### Folder: themes
-Both folders are using the same configuration but the idea is to define e.g. the colors in the style folder, while the theme is using these configurations.
+This folder contains just like the `conditions` the configuration used in the `configs`, but in this case the visuals.
+Values set in these files are referencing the values in the `styles` folder.

-Valid style and theme configuration values:
+Valid configuration values:
 * extends
 * border
 * text